sasithhansaka/TenantVolt-React/README.md

 Boarding house owners often face challenges in monitoring individual tenants' electricity usage, leading to potential financial losses and disputes.
 This project addresses these issues by implementing an IoT-based electricity monitoring system that provides real-time consumption data for each room through a web interface.

+Designed with usability and scalability in mind, this frontend connects seamlessly to the backend and IoT devices, ensuring efficient electricity management.

 ---

 ## Features